qouteall/qouteall-blog/Cognitive-biases.md

 - Exaggerated.
 Polarized.
 Utilizes binary thinking.
 - Providing interesting new information.
 Utilizes information addiction.

-In the ancient world, when there is no algorithmic recommendataion, there are still "natural selection of cultures".
+In the ancient world, when there was no algorithmic recommendataion, there was still the "natural selection" of memes (stories, cultures).

 Memes facilitate being spreaded.
 On the contrary, **antimemes** resist being spreaded.

 - Antimemes are usually long, complex and nuanced, reflecting the intricacies of real-world complexity, being hard-to-grasp.
 - Antimemes usually don't spur much emotions.
 - Antimemes are usually not controversial.
+- Antimemes are usually boring and "obvious" (hindsight bias).
 - The information that conflicts with existing beliefs are also antimemes. (confirmation bias)

 ### Longing for attention